 - a.
-Wrought iron or tubular steel.
+Wrought Iron or Tubular Steel.
 A fence up to four feet in height may be installed on the front property line.
 Fences must be open a minimum of 80 percent (e.g., no more than 20 percent opaque) to allow for the passage of light and air. - b.
 All other fences shall comply with the main building setback, minus five feet. - 3.
 Interior and Rear Yards.
 Fences may be placed on property lines. - 4.
 Through Lots.
 Both street frontages shall be considered Front Yards. - 5.
 Other Yards.
-Outside of the required front yard and street-side yards, the maximum height for fences is seven feet (regardless of location on the site) unless the fence is part of Outdoor Storage per Section 15-1613, Outdoor Service Yards and Storage. - 6.
+Outside of the required front yard and street-side yards, the maximum height for fences is seven feet (regardless of location on the site) unless the fence is part of Outdoor Storage per Section 15-2013, Outdoor Service Yards and Storage. - 6.
 Bollards.
-Bollards, up to three feet in height may be placed at the rear of required landscape areas. - F. Temporary Fencing.
-For Temporary or Seasonal uses, including Community Gardens, Urban Agricultural, Farming, temporary sales, etc., fencing setbacks shall comply with main building setbacks of the underlying zone district. - G. Construction Fencing.
-Refer to Section 15-1609, Security Fencing. - H. Vacant Parcels.
-Fencing shall be setback a minimum of five feet from the front property line however traffic sight areas shall be respected.
-Upon development of the site, all fencing shall comply with the provisions of this Code.
+Bollards, up to three feet in height may be placed at the rear of required landscape areas.